emmajanedrews/base-template/_posts/2017-06-14-northwest-arkansas-market-update.md

 date: 2017-06-14 12:57:00
 tags:
   - Market Update
-excerpt: 'Things have been crazy in the northwest Arkansas real estate market.
+excerpt: 'Things have been crazy in the Northwest Arkansas real estate market.
 Both sales and prices are up and homes are selling faster than even last year when the market was hot.
-Today, I wanted to stop by with a full market update broken down by Benton and Washington County.
+Today, I want to stop by with a full market update broken down by Benton and Washington County.
 With what’s going on in the market, now might be the time to make a move if you’ve been considering it.
 For more details, watch my latest video.'
 enclosure:
 pullquote: Prices are definitely up.
 enclosure_type: video/mp4